Featured articles

 The women have all experienced their share of injuries—broken toes and fingers, head gashes, face cuts and bruises—but it’s not enough to stop them.

 Though gravitate toward cruisy waves, aware of their bodies’ limits, they are still addicted to the excitement of getting better and better each year.
-The friend might never go pro, but they have certain advantages that age brings: acceptance, patience, and unapologetic enjoyment of something they can claim as theirs after a lifetime of caring for others.
+The friends might never go pro, but they have certain advantages that age brings: acceptance, patience, and unapologetic enjoyment of something they can claim as theirs after a lifetime of caring for others.

 “We’re like these little lights out there communing in the surf.
 We all respect and honor each other’s individual experience.
 And we’re not in relation to anyone.
 We’re not someone’s mother, someone’s wife, someone’s daughter,” Kirker says.
 “It’s really freeing.”